-Gathering a three day food supply is useful for the home as well as for 72 hour kits.
+Gathering a three-day food supply is useful for the home as well as for 72-hour kits.
 Begin by listing all family members (pets included) and keeping in mind any special health needs (allergies, diabetes, etc) for the members.
-Plan meals to meet a 1500-2000 calorie diet that are high in nutrients.
+Plan meals to meet a 1500-2000 calorie diet that is high in nutrients.
 Having a ready food supply already stocked will keep the mind focused on creating a safety plan and preparing rather than losing precious time at the store and the gas stations getting provisions and supplies.

 Some suggested food supply items are:

 - Canned meals